ShlomiRex/GPS-Wifi-Project/README.md

 A project for second year of engineering.
 Collaborators: Amit , Shiler, Shlomi

-To edit this file read [this] (https://help.github.com/articles/basic-writing-and-formatting-syntax/)
+**To edit this file read https://help.github.com/articles/basic-writing-and-formatting-syntax/

 # TODO List by priority
 0. Decide which file in G MON to read
-1. Create the server.
+1. Create the application(Android application AND desktop application)
-   - Program java application to convery KML or CVS to useable tables -Read section -1
+   - Program java application to convery KML or CVS to useable tables
-2. Create the application
+2. Create the server.
 3. Manage information

+## G MON features
+- [x] BSSID (It's like mac address of network card)
+- [ ]

+# Client Application
+Make application which converts KML or CVS and upload to server

 # Client Presentation
 Create a app that stores the information and proccess it.